.debug

 Please note that you should first wait for reconnecting on the debugger, then connect to it in the debuggee.

-then it means that you want to connect to a debuggee or if you specify prepared
+If you specify remote then it means that you want to connect to a debuggee.

-means to close all the connections to the debuggee.
+close means to close all the connections to the debuggee.

 This value shows the baud rate of the device.
 (See Remarks for more information)